azurecurve/azrcrv-toggle-showhide/readme.txt

 * **text_font_weight ** - override text font weight from settings. e.g. [toggle text_font_weight=600]content[/toggle]
 * **bgtext** - override text background colour from settings. e.g. [toggle bgtext='#000']content[/toggle]
 * **disable_image** - set to 1 to disable toggle image. e.g. [toggle disable_image=1]content[/toggle]
+* **image_location** - set to left or right to override default. e.g. [toggle image_location='right']content[/toggle]
+* **style** - set to 1 (show/hide) or 2 (read more) to override default e.g. [toggle image_location='right']content[/toggle]

-Shortcodes can now be used inside the content or title of the toggle (tested with Contact Form 7 and [BBCode](https://development.azurecurve.co.uk/classicpress-plugins/bbcode/)).
+Shortcodes can now be used inside the content or title of the toggle (tested with Contact Form 7 and [BBCode](https://development.azurecurve.co.uk/classicpress-plugins/bbcode/)) if the relevant option is set.

+When using read more toggle, apply the **<!--readmore-->** tag where the readmore button should be placed.

 Select toggle image in options or network options; allows different sites in a network to use different images.
-Extra images can be added by dropping them into the plugins */images* folder

 This plugin is multisite compatible; each site can be set to use network settings or locally defined ones.